sonrai-LLC/extRSAuth/README.md

 This is only how the code curently works to demonstrate one of many approaches.
 Any type of custom authentication and level of authorization is possible.

+This Custom Auth assembly has been tested with several client apps, with the SSRS API and all its operations, with the SSRS /ReportServer and the /Reports management interface as well as Visual Studio 2019 Reporting Services projects (you can deploy seamlessly from VS to your report server with ExtRSAuth.dll).

 # Requirements
 This plug-in relies on SSRS (2016 or later), and a report server configuration as described in Microsoft's Reporting Services Custom Security Sample: https://github.com/Microsoft/Reporting-Services/tree/master/CustomSecuritySample